dzheresc/misc/README.md

 # misc

 Various bits of code from hackerrank/leetcode/interviews.
-Sometimes usefull, but mostly junk.
+Some usefull, but mostly junk.